OmarHedeya95/vc_wizard/Readme.md

 - Remove the #review (or #review_startup ) hashtag and add ( #Affinity ) instead
 - `Cmd + P` -> Push VCs or Startups to Affinity
 - Voila, data is pushed to Affinity ( the affinity hashtag will be removed automatically)

+# Tips & Tricks
+- After creating the summary, a header called (# Stop Indexing) is automatically added.
+This stops the code from reading further.
+If you wish to include more of your detailed notes into the note that gets pushed to affinity, simply add them before the (# Stop Indexing) header.